unforced/new-bump/.cursorguides/tracking.md

 - **Realtime Subscriptions**: Implement polling fallback for environments where WebSocket connections are not supported or are blocked.

 - **Test Mocking Best Practices**: When mocking functions that are imported and used by other functions, use `vi.spyOn` on the imported module rather than trying to mock with `require()`.
 This ensures proper module resolution in the ESM environment.

+- **Form Validation**: Implement client-side validation for forms to provide immediate feedback to users.
+Use separate state variables for different types of errors (e.g., validation errors vs. API errors) to provide more specific feedback.

+- **Modal Pattern**: Use a consistent pattern for modals throughout the application.
+This includes handling opening/closing, backdrop clicks, and ensuring proper accessibility.

+- **Testing React Components**: When testing React components, be aware of the limitations of testing libraries.
+Sometimes it's better to test component behavior (e.g., function calls, state changes) rather than trying to test specific DOM elements that might be difficult to query.

+- **Integration Testing with Supabase**: Implement integration tests that make actual API calls to a test database to catch issues that unit tests with mocks might miss, such as incorrect query syntax or mismatched data structures.
+Use a dedicated test script that creates and cleans up test data to ensure tests are isolated and don't interfere with each other.